 View of Tokyo Tower at Dawn from Roppongi area.

 The sun has already started to shine when we parted.

 I walked towards random directions to find a subway station for hours.
 The sun has already risen completely before I saw a train station to Shinjuku where I would take another train to my sister’s place in Kawagoe.

-This Tokyo trip entry first appeared on Multiply (a now defunct social networking site) in 2004 and later moved to WordPress.
-Tons of new information were crammed on this post between edits.
+This Tokyo trip entry first appeared on Multiply (a now-defunct social networking site) in 2004 and later moved to WordPress.
+Tons of new information was crammed on this post between edits.